andreastpt/dash-VolvoS80/README.md

 * Discover possibilities with the stock radio (display song progress, name and such on the screen)
 * Webasto heater control (preferably with a microcontroller to enable remote webasto controll over the internet while minimizing power usage but also integrating the control panel in dash)
 * Add wheel button combos (for example pressing cruise control- and vol- changes the page in Dash)
-* Send diag enable packets to enable the opening of windows, trunk, etc from dash

 Layout (currently they only interface with the Android Auto Page):